stpaultim/uc_stripe/README.txt

-e) If you are using recurring payments, install version 2.x of the Ubercart Recurring module: http://drupal.org/project/uc_recurring and set up as described below
+e) If you are using recurring payments, install version 2.x of the Ubercart Recurring module: http://drupal.org/project/uc_recurring and set up as described below.

 f) Every site dealing with credit cards in any way should be using https.
 It's your responsibility to make this happen.
 (Actually, almost every site should